QarthO/qlib-paper/README.md

 ### qlib-paper | A [Paper][paper-url] plugin library

+---

-### **I don't ever recommend using this library.
-This is more just a fun little personal project to learn java and plugins for me.
-I'm certain it's not opitmized, and its doing things the completely wrong way.
-I recommend using existing libraries like Configurate for config/data files, and Cloud or CommandAPI for command handling*.
+**Dislcaimer: I don't recommend using this library.
+This is personal project to help me learn Java and Paper API.
+I know this isn't optimized, and it's doing things incorrectly.
+This isn't supposed to be the best.
+I recommend using libraries like Configurate, Cloud/CommandAPI or many of the other standard libraries.*

-That being said if you'd like to give me pointers or help feel free to create an issue or discussion post on the repo!
+That being said, if you'd like to give me any pointers...
+Make an issue or join me on [discord][discord-url]

 ---

 - Custom API for Commands